Which U.S. States Are Most Obsessed With Pickleball?

 10Washington28.5

-๐Ÿ† Utah has 67.7 pickleball players per 10,000 residents โ€” 36% higher than second-place Minnesota.
-That means roughly 1 in every 148 people in Utah has a DUPR rating.
+🏆 Utah has 67.7 pickleball players per 10,000 residents, which is 36% higher than Minnesota, making it the second-highest.
+So, around 1 in 148 people in Utah have a DUPR rating.

 Bar chart showing pickleball players per capita by state